-- A. 1.
+A. 1.
 All non-probationary employees shall be paid a one-time payment by the City of \$750.00 upon receiving their EMT-B license and obtaining approval to function in the Chicago EMS System.
 All employees who obtain their EMT-P license shall be paid a one-time payment of \$1,500.00 upon receiving said license, and obtaining approval to function in the Chicago EMS System.
 To qualify for such payments, employees shall sign a five (5) year commitment to participate as a cross-trained dual status EMT-B or EMT-P and comply with the provisions of Sections 16.4C7(b), (c) and (d).
-Employees who choose to voluntarily participate, but not sign the five (5) year commitment shall not receive the one-time payment. - 2.
-This one-time payment provision does not apply to those employees currently participating in the mandatory five (5) year (or effective the date of contract ratification, seven (7) year) dual status commitment pursuant to Section 16.4C3 or to future employees who crossover pursuant to Section 16.4C3. - B. All employees who are or become cross-trained dual status FS&R and EMT-B or EMT-P licensed employees, shall be classified and graded as such.
-These employees shall be paid annual salaries for the classified/graded cross-trained dual status FS&R and EMT-B or EMT-P positions reflecting 4% and 7% respectively (effective January 1, 2011, 5% and 7.5% respectively) higher than non-dual status employees, except employees hired on or after January 1, 2011, who obtain their EMT-B license and approval to function in the Chicago EMS System shall receive the 5% incentive commencing at Step 4 (after 30 month).
+Employees who choose to voluntarily participate, but not sign the five (5) year commitment shall not receive the one-time payment.

+- 2. This one-time payment provision does not apply to those employees currently participating in the mandatory five (5) year (or effective the date of contract ratification, seven (7) year) dual status commitment pursuant to Section 16.4C3 or to future employees who crossover pursuant to Section 16.4C3. - B. All employees who are or become cross-trained dual status FS&R and EMT-B or EMT-P licensed employees, shall be classified and graded as such.
+These employees shall be paid annual salaries for the classified/graded cross-trained dual status FS&R and EMT-B or EMT-P positions reflecting 4%-and 7% respectively. (effective January 1, 2011, 5% and 7.5% respectively, effective July 1, 2012 higher than non-dual status employees their current rate of pay, and effective January 1, 2015, 6% and 8.5%, respectively, except employees hired on or after January 1, 2011, who obtain their EMT-B license and approval to function in the Chicago EMS System shall receive the 5% (effective January 1, 2015, 6%) incentive commencing at Step 4 (after 30 month).
+Those employees hired on or after January 1, 2015 who obtain their EMS-B license and approval to function in the Chicago EMS System shall receive the 6% incentive commencing at Step 5 (after 42 months).
 This shall be pursuant to Contract Appendix B.